BARD1: Interactions

-Implication in Cancer Treatments
+Applications

 If a cancer cell's capacity to repair DNA damage were incapacitated, cancer treatments would be more effective.
 Inhibiting cancer cells' BRCA1/BARD1 heterodimer from relocating to DNA damage sites would induce tumor cell death rather than repair.
 One inhibition possibility is the BARD1 BRCT key lysine residue (K619).
 Inhibiting this lysine residue's ability to bind poly(ADP-ribose) would prevent the BRCA1/BARD1 heterodimer from localizing to DNA damage sites and subsequently prevent DNA damage repair.
 This would make cancer therapies such as chemotherapy and radiation vastly more effective.